tcflanagan/MailAdmin/README.md

 The `mailadmin.conf` configuration file is already set with the values used in the guide linked above and the steps in the preceding paragraph, though you will (hopefully) have to change the value of password.

+Then, to run the program, simply execute MailAdmin in the source directory.
+By default, it will try to load the GUI version.
+If you execute it from a terminal, supply the `--no-gui` flag to use the CLI version.